dafny-lang/rfcs/0012-unicode-strings.md

 that would return a `Dafny.ISequence<uint32>` copy instead.
 Migrating an existing codebase should reduce to a simple find-and-replace operation.

+Note that this aspect of the foreign function interface in Dafny is best handled on a per-backend basis.
+It isn't generally tractable to define a single `NativeString` type with consistent semantics, or even a consistent API, across all supported backends.
+There are even substantial differences across languages that both encode strings in UTF-8, for example: a Rust string is guaranteed to hold valid UTF-8 data, whereas a Go string is not, and hence one conversion function may fail where another cannot.

-Each runtime should also make it possible to wrap an idiomatic representation of a Unicode string as the runtime representation of the Dafny `seq<char>` type, without having to make an additional copy.
+The above conversion functions currently copy data, but each runtime should instead make it possible to wrap an idiomatic representation of a Unicode string as the runtime representation of the Dafny `seq<char>` type, without having to make an additional copy.
 At the time of writing this, only the Java runtime supports this feature, via a `StringDafnySequence` class that wraps a `java.lang.String` value and implements the `ISequence<Character>` interface.